 What Are Exosomes?

-Exosomes are loosely described as extracellular vesicles of fluid first used in inter-cell communication ( paracrine signaling) and these fluid-filled structures are usually released by cells after fusion of multivesicular body (MVB) and the plasma membrane.
-This process helps release intraluminal vesicles (ILVs) into the extracellular membrane (milieu) and the release vesicles are what we refer to as exosomes.
+Properties of exosomes are loosely described as extracellular vesicles of fluid first used in inter-cell communication ( paracrine signaling), and these fluid-filled structures are usually released by cells after the fusion of the multivesicular body (MVB) and the plasma membrane.
+This process helps release intraluminal vesicles (ILVs) into the extracellular membrane (milieu), and the release of vesicles, exosomes derived from human cells, plays a crucial role in cell communication.

-These extracellular vesicles can also be used in stem cell therapies as a vehicle to take advantage of the beneficial cell signaling that occurs in the natural regeneration process to help control behavior of surrounding cells or to carry treatment doses in the bloodstream throughout the body including the ability to cross the blood-brain barrier [1] for promoting neurogenesis in treatments in neurodegenerative conditions, spinal cord injuries, strokes, brain injuries & bypass all other immune checkpoints in the body.
-The therapeutic potential in homing/migration of MSC cells and to hijack the neural stem cell messaging system via laboratory produced extracellular vesicles is especially powerful considering the same vesicles are also used by the body to spread disease, damaged proteins & genetic information for many conditions including Dementia, Parkinson’s disease along with metabolic disorders like obesity & diabetes.
+These extracellular vesicles can also be used in stem cell therapies as a vehicle to take advantage of the beneficial cell signaling by releasing exosomes that occur in the natural regeneration process to help control behavior of surrounding cells or to carry treatment doses in the bloodstream throughout the body including the ability to cross the blood-brain barrier [1] for promoting neurogenesis in treatments in neurodegenerative conditions, spinal cord injuries, strokes, Brain injuries can potentially be treated using therapeutic applications of exosomes. & bypass all other immune checkpoints in the body.
+The therapeutic potential in homing/migration of MSC cells and hijacking the neural stem cell messaging system via laboratory-produced extracellular vesicles is potent considering the same vesicles are also used by the body to spread disease, damaged proteins & genetic information for many conditions, including Dementia, Parkinson’s disease along with Exosomes may play a significant role in understanding metabolic disorders and their underlying mechanisms.
+Like obesity & the role of exosomes in cellular communication. diabetes.

 Are exosomes better than stem cells?

-Cancer cell-derived exosomes is another promising field with the goal of using exosomes to deliver vaccines or drugs in cancer immunotherapies, lung cancer treatments, prostate cancer treatment & treatment for pancreatic cancers.
-[2] These manufactured cancer exosome markers are able to send antigens to dendritic cells when then induces a T-cell-mediated response to surrounding cancer cells.
+Cancer cell-derived exosomes may be another promising field to use exosomes to deliver vaccines or drugs in a targeted manner.
+Cancer immunotherapies, lung cancer treatments, prostate cancer treatment & treatment for pancreatic cancers.
+[2] These manufactured cancer exosome markers can send antigens to dendritic cells, which then induces a T-cell-mediated response to surrounding cancer cells.

-By enhancing the beneficial signals given out by stem cell researchers who are able to manipulate exosomes behavior to solve medication delivery problems for many types of therapies including:
+By enhancing the beneficial signals given out by stem cell researchers who can manipulate exosomes behavior to solve medication delivery problems for many types of therapies, including:

 - RNA therapies